-Allergic rhinitis is a long term condition and almost 20% of the US people are affected by it.
+Allergic rhinitis is a long term condition, and almost 20% of the US people are affected by it.
 When you inhale any dust particle or pollen, your immune system overreacts.
-Your body releases certain chemicals in reaction which triggers allergic symptoms.
+Your body releases certain chemicals in a reaction that triggers allergic symptoms.
 There are basically two types of allergic rhinitis – Seasonal and Perennial.
 Seasonal rhinitis occurs mostly during autumn when there is a huge amount of tree and grass pollens in the air.
-But the Perennial rhinitis can occur all the year round.
+But the Perennial rhinitis can occur all the year-round.
 People who have a history of allergy in their family, or have a weaker immune system are more vulnerable to this.

 The treatment is divided into two major parts – Preventive and Remedial.

 If you are concerned enough about your allergic problem, you should take some preventive measures to keep yourself free from the allergic attack.
 The TO-DO list includes: